 Chair - Tris Lumley, director of innovation & development, NPC

-Panellists - Lara Burns, chief digital and technology officer, Age UK, Lynn Roberts, head of digital and innovation, Action for Children, remaining panellists tbc.
+Panellists - Lara Burns, chief digital and technology officer, Age UK, Polly Cook, digital service transformation lead, Parkinson’s UK, Lynn Roberts, head of digital and innovation, Action for Children and Michael Wilkinson, head of digital change, Clic Sargent

 Anne is currently the Acting Head of Technology Products at Cancer Research UK and leads a team of product managers who look after many of the charity’s digital products.